Laurae2/R_Installation/README.md

-# R Installation - Windows Version
+# R Installation - Windows / Debian / Ubuntu Version

-**Last tested : 2018/04/01 (April 01, 2018)**
+**Last tested : R 3.5.0, 2018/04/24 (April 24, 2018)**

-R packages for installation, the Windows version.
+R packages for installation, the Windows / Debian / Ubuntu version.

-Ubuntu and Debian version exists, it's just I didn't publish it yet.

 Works well for Windows.
+Works well for Linux (Debian/Ubuntu-like).

+This document helps you install over 1,000 packages.

+## Windows Pre-Requisites

 Windows requires the following for this task: